LucvandenBrand/FloppyChallenge/floppies/l-system-generator/README.md

 ### Dependencies
 For this project to compile, you will need:
-- The SDL2 development library.
+- The libpng library.
+Install using apt: `sudo apt-get install libpng-dev`.
 - The Check Unit Testing library.